- Students in a living-learning community attend two to three classes together each semester;

 In order to participate in the BLC program, students must be accepted to SHSU, have a completed Housing Application and $200 deposit on file, and fill out a separate BLC application.

 In addition to the application, students must schedule an interview with the Program Coordinator or attach an essay.

 The essay must be a single, typed page and should respond to the following prompt: BLC is an opportunity for students who are committed to personal and academic success in college.
 Please 1) explain why you want to participate in this program, 2) how you can contribute to the community, and 3) your current strategies for academic success.

 How do I apply to BLC?

 Applications may be picked up at a Saturdays @ Sam!
 Session, at New Student Orientation, and at various offices on-campus.
-You may also download and print the application using this link.
+You may download the application using the "Apply Now" link above.